temporal-IPA/tipa/specifications/PTIPAv1.0.md

 ### 9.1 Using one file as PTIPA and TIPA

-Because TIPA and PTIPA share the same structural layer:
+Because TIPA and PTIPA share the same structural layer **and the same quoting rules**:

 - The **same file** can be:
   - treated as **PTIPA** when running text‑centric tools (segmentation, normalization, metadata extraction),